How Do I Choose the Right Dog For Me?

-As well as the dogs listed above other breeds such as Spanish Water Dog, Lagotto Romagnolo, Irish Water Spaniel, and Afghan Hound have hair that does not shed.
+As well as the dogs listed above, other breeds such as Spanish Water Dog, Lagotto Romagnolo, Irish Water Spaniel, and Afghan Hound have hair that does not shed.
 These breeds all require regular brushing and trimming to maintain a healthy coat.

 What Dog Breeds Are Good with Cats?

-Things to Consider When Choosing a Cat Friendly Dog:
+Things to Consider When Choosing a Cat-Friendly Dog:

-Some dogs are miserable without an outlet for their boundless energy, while others are content to sit on your lap or at your feet.
+Some dogs are miserable without an outlet for their boundless energy, while others are quite content to sit on your lap or at your feet.

 Some breeds are more talkative or yippy.
 If you’re accustomed to a cat that seldom talks, you might consider a quieter dog breed.

 If you’re used to caring for a long-haired Persian, you likely won’t mind the care needed by a Collie or Shetland Sheepdog.
-However, if your cat takes care of its own grooming needs, you’ll likely want to consider a dog that needs less grooming.
+However, if your cat takes care of its own grooming needs, you’ll probably want to consider a dog that needs less grooming.

-- Toy Poodle – Cat lovers likely will be comfortable with the Toy Poodle’s small stature, says Shojai.
+Cat lovers likely will be comfortable with the Toy Poodle’s small stature, says Shojai.
 Toy Poodles are smart and playful, and they make good pets for novice dog owners.
 However, they do require regular grooming, and they thrive on interaction with you.
 They’re likely to be more dependent than the average cat.

-- Basenji – The Basenji is known as a bark-less breed, but that doesn’t mean they’re silent, says Shojai.
+The Basenji is known as a bark-less breed, but that doesn’t mean they’re silent, says Shojai.
 “They will scream, yodel and more when not getting their way, something like a complaining Siamese,” says Shojai.
 If those vocalizations aren’t enough to sell you on the Basenji, consider the breed’s other cat-like qualities.
 “The breed likes to self-groom with licking, similar to a cat.
 It’s a very clean dog,” says Shojai.
 “They also may enjoy countertop surfing or lounging on the backs of chairs, as do cats.”

-- Pekingese – Do you appreciate most cats’ regal approach to life?
-The little Pekingese might be the dog for you.
-“The Pekingese’s holier-than-thou attitude could be compared to some cats that know they are the center of the universe,” says Shojai.
+cats that know they are the center of the universe,” says Shojai.
 Be aware, though, that the Pekingese’s large, slightly protruding eyes might make it more vulnerable to eye injuries from cat scratches.